Tulsa Community Center Preps For Walkout

-With the teacher walkout in less than 24 hours, many working parents are trying to figure out what they will do for childcare during the duration of the shutdown.
+With the teacher walkout in less than 12 hours, many working parents are trying to figure out what they will do for childcare for the duration of the shutdown.

 News On 6